tmahlburg/picorv32-imt/README.md

 #### picosoc/

-A simple example SoC using PicoRV32 that can execute code directly from a memory mapped SPI flash.
+A simple example SoC using PicoRV32-imt that can execute code directly from a memory mapped SPI flash.

+### picoramsoc/

+A simple example SoC using PicoRV32-imt that can execute code from RAM via a memory file.

 #### scripts/